Dr. M. Christopher Brown II began his tenure as Kentucky State University’s 18th President May 15, 2017.

 Academics: The colleges within Kentucky State remain focused on respective areas of scholarship and research, supporting a culture of academic rigor.

 Agriculture: A continuation of Kentucky State’s legacy as an 1890 land-grant institution and leader in the areas of aquaculture and organic research.

 Athletics: Embodying the Thorobred spirit of teamwork, strategy and victory.

-Dr. Brown has a Ph.D. in Higher Education from The Pennsylvania State University, an M.S. in Education from the University of Kentucky, and a B.S. in Elementary Education from South Carolina State University.
-Dr. Brown is currently the Executive Vice President for Academic Affairs and Provost at Southern University and A&M System.
+President Brown has a Ph.D. in higher education from The Pennsylvania State University, an M.S. in education from the University of Kentucky, and a B.S. in elementary education from South Carolina State University.

-Prior to accepting the KSU presidency, Dr. Brown served as President and Institutional Executive Officer at Alcorn State University.
-He has served in other executive and academic roles at the American Association of State Colleges and Universities, Alcorn State University, Fisk University, University of Nevada at Las Vegas, the American Association of Colleges of Teacher Education, and the United Negro College Fund.
+Prior to accepting the Kentucky State presidency, President Brown served as the executive vice president for academic affairs and provost at Southern University and A&M System.
+President Brown also previously served as president and institutional executive officer at Alcorn State University.
+He has served in other executive and academic roles at the American Association of State Colleges and Universities, Alcorn State University, Fisk University, University of Nevada at Las Vegas, the American Association of Colleges of Teacher Education and the United Negro College Fund.